Mark-Cooper-Janssen-Vooles/frontendSecurity/README.md

 ---

 ## Cryptographic Failures
 - What is it?
-Ineffective execution & configuration of cryptography (e.g. FTP, HTTP, MD5, WEP) - old protocols
+Ineffective execution & configuration of cryptography (e.g. Telnet, FTP, HTTP, MD5, WEP) - old protocols
 - What is the impact?
 Sensitive data exposure
 - How to prevent?
   - Never roll your own crypto!
 Use well-known open source libraries